verifyica-team/pipeliner/README.md

 Pipeliner allows an declarative definition of a pipeline(s) using YAML.

-Designing a pipeline(s) using Bash command(s), small purpose applications, or small purpose built shell scripts allows for easier development, testing, etc.
+Designing a pipeline(s) using Bash command(s), small purpose-built applications or shell scripts allows for easier development, reuse, testing, etc.

 ## Pipeline YAML definition